Gut Feeling: Understanding Stomach Problems

 There is a lot of confusion around symptoms associated with the stomach and the digestive system.
 This is understandable, as any one symptom can have a number of associated causes.
 In the case of stomach-related problems, the same symptom – bloating, for instance – can imply anything from excess wind to food intolerance or, if persistent, something potentially more serious.

-We explore some of the most common urological complaints with useful links that will help you recognise their symptoms and understand their causes
+We explore some of the most common gastrointestinal issues with useful links that will help you recognise their symptoms and understand their causes

 In some instances, these symptoms may be related to your diet.
 In which case, it’s important to distinguish between a food allergy and a food intolerance.
 An allergy is a reaction in the immune system where your body mistakenly treats proteins found in food as a threat, and can cause a rash, wheezing and itching.
-Generally speaking, a food intolerance will not be associated with these symptoms.
+Generally speaking, a food intolerance will be associated with symptoms such as diarrhoea, bloating, pain, and wind.

 Inflammatory bowel disease (IBD) and irritable bowel syndrome (IBS)